-We began our studies with an assumption so basic that it seemed to scarcely merit investigation: that computerbased visualizations would help one understand a large document corpus.
+We began our studies with an assumption so basic that it seemed to scarcely merit investigation: that computer-based visualizations would help one understand a large document corpus.
 Yet when we ran this first experiment, the results were surprising.
+To put these results in context, we first remind the reader of this earlier work in Study #1 (reported in greater detail in [15]).

-4.1 Study #1: Visualizations for Grokking
+4.1 Study #1: Grokker1 Visualization

-We believe that we need to understand sensemaking in realistic (end-to-end) information understanding tasks.
-Towards this goal, we studied how people performed when faced with more documents than could be read in the allotted time.
-We call this the grokking experiment [Slaney & Russell 2005] as we measured the ability of a subject to grok, or deeply understand, a complex corpus.
+We believe that we need to understand sensemaking in realistic information understanding tasks.
+That is, we need to study tasks that are reflective of actual practice and not try to dissect out tiny individual subtasks such as just query formation or just reading comprehension.
+Towards this goal, we created a study to understand how people perform when faced with more documents than could be read in the allotted time; a situation that is uncomfortably common in many real-life situations (especially in many analytic tasks such as intelligence, strategic or business analysis).
+We call this kind of task the grokking experiment [15] as we measured the ability of a subject to grok, or deeply understand, a complex corpus.
 Performance was judged based on how much knowledge the subjects could internalize during the study period and was quantified by a written post-trial test.
 Subjects (N=12) were shown representative questions (for a city not used in the assessment test) before the trials, and did not know the specific questions during the trial.

 Subjects were given collections of 300 documents, each a news article from one of 6 large international cities.
+The cities chosen were selected for their relative obscurity with respect to our test subject population in order to minimize the effects of background knowledge.
 We asked each subject to study the collection of documents for a short period of time.
 Then after either 5 or 15 minutes we tested their understanding performance.
-The times were much too short to allow careful reading averaging between 1 to 3 seconds per document.
+The times were much too short to allow careful reading-the subjects averaged only between 1 to 3 seconds per document.
 Subjects had to read, form a mental model, internalize the information, and then be able to answer questions after the trial period.

 Subjects saw the collection of documents in one of three different forms: paper, semantic and temporal.
 In the paper form, each subject was presented with a bound collection of paper articles, numbering as many as 500 pages.
 (The paper document collection was bound, meaning that it could not be reorganized by the subject.)
-For the semantic and temporal displays we created a tool, Grokker, that would show the data in one of two straightforward visualizations.
-In the semantic display, small rectangular icons were laid-out on the screen based on a simple 2-dimensional latent-semantic indexing (LSI) calculation.
-In the temporal display, the documents were arrayed by publication date in reading order-with the earliest article at the upper-left corner of the screen and the latest article at the bottom right.
-In both electronic presentations, when the mouse pointer was over one of the buttons, the first 100 words of the article were quickly displayed on the screen-a tooltip.
-The user could click on the button to see the complete article in a new, separate window.
+For the semantic and temporal displays we created a tool, Grokker1, that would show the data in one of two straight-forward visualizations.
+In the semantic display (see Figure 2), small rectangular icons were laid-out on the screen based on a simple 2dimensional latent-semantic indexing calculation.
+In the temporal display, the documents were arrayed by publication date in reading orderwith the earliest article at the upper-left corner of the screen and the latest article at the bottom right.
+In both electronic presentations, when the mouse pointer was over one of the buttons, the first 100 words of the article were quickly displayed on the screen-a rapidly displaying tooltip that acted as a brief summary of the entire article.
+The user could click on the button to see the complete article in a new, separate, persistent window.